HollyFrontier profit rises on higher refining margins

-(Reuters) - Crude oil refiner HollyFrontier Corp’s (HFC.N) quarterly profit more than doubled on higher refining margins and sustained differentials between inland and coastal-sourced crude oils.
+Aug 8 (Reuters) - Crude oil refiner HollyFrontier Corp’s quarterly profit more than doubled on higher refining margins and sustained differentials between inland and coastal-sourced crude oils.

 A glut of landlocked U.S. crude has driven the price of U.S. benchmark West Texas Intermediate crude below the price of European Brent crude.
 U.S. crude’s discount to Brent hit a record near $28 in October.
 The spread is now around $18 a barrel.